Bristol Anglo-Hellenic Cultural Society

 New Members and Guests always welcome

-Due to concerns over the spread of Coronavirus and restrictions placed upon meetings at the university this month’s meeting has been cancelled
+Due to concerns over the spread of Coronavirus and restrictions placed upon meetings at the university all meetings have been cancelled since March 18th

 Cancellation of BAHCS Meeting on March 18th 2020